justin-256/justin-256/README.md

 # About me
 I am a beginner programmer.
 I do not plan on having a career in IT, I am more interested in electrical engineering.
 I decided to learn programming to help with embedded systems and microcontrollers.
 I love open-source hardware and software because when I was just getting started, I copied a lot of code and designs.
-Most of the things I make are things I publish for anyone to use or edit (with credit added please!).
-I hate paywalls, even though they make complete sense (you gotta make money somehow, right?).
+Most of the things I make are things I publish for anyone to use or edit.

 Have a nice day, and thanks for reading!